-Wukan residents claim land has been seized illegally, then sold to developers
+Wukan residents claim land has been seized illegally and then sold on by officials to developers

-They also wanted the return of the body of a villager who died in police custody
+The villagers are also mourning death of a fellow villager who died in police custody last weekend

-More than 10,000 residents of Wukan, a fishing village in Guangdong Province, claim land has been seized illegally and then sold by the local government to developers for the past decade.
+The residents of the fishing village claim land has been seized illegally and then sold on by the local government to developers for the past decade.

 News of one recent sale of nearly 1,000 acres of land to developers prompted protests by villagers who say they have not received any compensation and rely on the land for their livelihood.

-In Wukan, Xue, 42, was suspected of leading hundreds of villagers in protests over issues of land use, money and local elections in September that led to two days of rioting, the state-run Xinhua News Agency reported last week.
+Xue was suspected of leading hundreds of villagers in protests over issues of land use, money and local elections in September that led to two days of rioting, the official Xinhua News Agency reported.